citra-emu/citra-web/site/content/entry/citra-progress-report-2017-june.md

 Notice how the plain lerp (magenta line) and the qlerp (red line) lag behind the slerp (blue line), and then speed up to the other side, whereas the slerp remains at a constant speed through the entire rotation.
 </p>

 [yuriks](https://github.com/yuriks) researched and implemented slerp on Citra, and after a long while of work, it turns out that the 3DS uses lerp as well!
-The bug in Citra was caused by Citra normalizing the quaternions after interpolating them, when the 3DS normalizes them before, which greatly affected the results since interpolation is not commutative.
+The bug in Citra was caused by  not normalizing the quaternions before interpolating them, which greatly affected the results.
 This particular issue sent them down a very deep rabbit hole, only to lead to a red herring.
 But, at least it was (eventually) fixed!

 ## [gl_rasterizer: fix lighting LUT interpolation](https://github.com/citra-emu/citra/pull/2792) by [wwylele](https://github.com/wwylele)